 Lawrence Axmith came to Word-Play in 2007 as a Teacher Candidate at York University.
 Upon graduation in 2011 he was hired as a Performing Arts/Language Arts teacher at The Leo Baeck Day School.
 Lawrence graduated with a BFA in Film, Television and Radio from New York University’s Tisch School of the Arts, and served as Managing Artistic Director at New York Youth Theater (NYYT) for 10 years.
 After returning to Toronto in 2002, he successfully adapted the NYYT model at the Randolph Academy for the Performing Arts, serving as the Artistic Director of the Randolph Young Company (RYC), where he was also the school’s Managing Director (2009-10).
 Lawrence has extensive experience working in summer camp settings and in the entertainment field specializing in children and youth culture.

 Andrea Curtis is an award-winning writer for both adults and children.
+Her latest books for young people include the YA novel, Big Water, and Eat this!
+How Fast Food Marketing Gets You to Buy Junk (and how to fight back).
 She was the Program Director for Word-Play’s Writing in the City, a creative writing workshop for Grade 6 students, from its inception until 2019. www.andreacurtis.ca

 Susie FitzPatrick began her teaching career as an occasional teacher, working in both elementary and secondary schools across Toronto.
 She then taught primary students at St. Raymond’s Catholic School, followed by teaching ESL and Special Education at Our Lady of Lourdes Catholic School.
 For the past 23 years, Susie has taught general Special Education across all divisions at St. Mary Catholic Elementary School in Toronto.
 In fall 2011, she assumed a new portfolio teaching students who have a language impairment, and require specialized instruction.
 In 2013, Susie began teaching the Empower reading intervention program in her classroom.
 She has volunteered as a teacher liaison with Word-Play since its inception.